-Traditionally suggested as a view in the South of France, the subject now identified was noted by Turner scholar Ian Warrell ahead of the touring 2010 Watercolour in Britain exhibition.
-Priamar is a fortress at Savona, on the Mediterranean coast in the north-west of Italy.
-Turner passed that way in 1828 as he travelled to Rome, and again perhaps in 1837; see the entry for Tate D33718 (Turner Bequest CCCXLI 39), a view of nearby Genoa.
+Roland Courtot, a geographer who has drawn on his local knowledge to write on various aspects of Turner’s work in the South of France,4 has since made a detailed case study of the present work; after considering and comparing other possible sites, he has identified the subject as the Fortezza del Priamar at Savona, on the Mediterranean coast in the north-west of Italy, about thirty miles west of Genoa.5 Turner passed that way in 1828 as he travelled to Rome, and again perhaps in 1837; see the entry for Tate D33718 (Turner Bequest CCCXLI 39), a view of Genoa itself.6

 Cook and Wedderburn 1904, p.386.